simonsobs/PSpipe/README.md

 PSpipe will have 3 mains module, pspy, psc, and pslike.

-The healpix version of PSpipe has the following dependencies: cfitsio and HEALPix.
+The healpix version of PSpipe has the following additional dependencies: cfitsio and HEALPix.

-A guide to install these libraries at NERSC is provided in [NERSC_INSTALL.md](NERSC_INSTALL.md)
+A guide to install these libraries at NERSC is provided in [NERSC_INSTALL.md](NERSC_INSTALL.md).

+The CAR version of PSpipe require pixell (https://github.com/simonsobs/pixell).

-To install `pspy`, just clone this repository and first compile fortran codes
+To install `pspy`, just clone this repository and compile fortran codes

 ```
   cd <path to pspy>/pspy